 “Fire started from a microwave that was not properly handled,” he said.

 According to him, the housemates were engulfed by panic at the outset but summoned the courage to put out the fire when they realised they could manage the situation.

-“The housemates were panicking when the fire started but when they realised that it was something they could manage, they quenched the fire and things returned to normal,
+“The housemates were panicking when the fire started but when they realised that it was something they could manage, they quenched the fire and things returned to normal,” he added.

 The show, which is in its debut season, started on August 2, 2020.

 Akonteh said the primary aim of the show is to foster peace amid lingering unrest between French and English speaking regions of the country.